Murder of Gwen Araujo: Second trial

 The second trial began on May 31, 2005.
 Publicity by transgender activists was credited with informing the public about the tactics the defense lawyers had adopted to blame Araujo for her own death, changing the approach to the case.
 The day after the first trial ended in a mistrial, a court granted Araujo's mother's petition for a posthumous name change, requiring the defense lawyers to refer to the victim with female pronouns.
-Magidson, Merél, and Cazares were charged with first-degree murder with hate-crime enhancements.
+Magidson, Merel, and Cazares were charged with first-degree murder with hate-crime enhancements.

 The three defendants testified in this trial—and blamed each other as well as Nabors.
 Nabors, testifying for the prosecution, stated that Magidson admitted to strangling Araujo.
-Merél testified that Nabors was responsible for the major head injuries to Araujo, but supported the assertion that Magidson had strangled her.
+Merel testified that Nabors was responsible for the major head injuries to Araujo, but supported the assertion that Magidson had strangled her.
 Magidson testified that Nabors admitted he had strangled Araujo.
 During Magidson's testimony, a tape of his initial interview with the police was shown, in which an investigator was recorded coaching him to use the trans panic defense: "You'd be surprised.
 Moms—especially moms—if they knew the facts—you'd be surprised."

 During the closing statements of the second trial, Cazares' defense lawyer Tony Serra argued that the three defendants were "ordinary human beings" who were guilty, at most, of manslaughter for their role in the death in a "classic state of heat and passion".
 Serra also argued that Cazares took no active role in killing her.
-To avoid a second mistrial, prosecuting attorney Chris Lamiero argued for a first-degree murder conviction, but gave jurors the option of a second-degree murder conviction for the three, or even manslaughter for Merél.
+To avoid a second mistrial, prosecuting attorney Chris Lamiero argued for a first-degree murder conviction, but gave jurors the option of a second-degree murder conviction for the three, or even manslaughter for Merel.
 He asked the jury to return first-degree murder convictions of Magidson and Cazares, fingering Magidson as the main culprit who had strangled Araujo and calling him "a poor excuse for a man" with a "stupid and moronic" list of excuses for murdering her.